mongodb/specifications/source/client-side-encryption/tests/README.rst

    - ``{ "_id": "over_2mib_2", "unencrypted": <the string "a" repeated (2097152) times> }``

    Expect the bulk write to succeed and split after first doc (i.e. two inserts occur).
-This may be verified using `command monitoring <https://github.com/mongodb/specifications/tree/master/source/command-monitoring/command-monitoring.rst>`_.
+This may be verified using `command logging and monitoring <https://github.com/mongodb/specifications/tree/master/source/command-logging-and-monitoring/command-logging-and-monitoring.rst>`_.

 #.
 Bulk insert the following: